Which additional tests can be done if the sperm count analysis is abnormal?

 Postcoital Test (PCT)

-An abnormal test needs to be repeated and, if the problem is persistent, one needs to determine if the defect lies in the sperm or in the mucus, by cross-testing with the husband's sperm, donor sperm, wife's mucus and donor mucus.
+An abnormal test needs to be repeated and, if the problem is persistent, one needs to determine if the defect lies in the sperm or in the mucus, by cross-testing with the partner's sperm, donor sperm, woman's mucus and donor mucus.

 Bovine Cervical Mucus Test